currently-coding/knowledge/Englisch/Vocabulary/vocabulary.md

-automatically(adverb) (The software compiles the information automatically., My CD player changes CDs automatically.) ; automatisch, selbsttätig, von selbst automatic(adjective) (The building has an automatic door., The user can manually override the automatic locking function.) ; automatisch, selbsttätig, maschinell automatical(adjective) () ; selbstbeweglich
+automatically(adverb) (The software compiles the information automatically., My CD player changes CDs automatically.) ; automatisch, selbsttätig, von selbst automatic(adjective) (The building has an automatic door., The user can manually override the automatic locking function.) ; automatisch, selbsttätig, maschinell automatical(adjective) () ; selbstbeweglich gorgeous(adjective) (The landscape in this country is just gorgeous., From the hill we had a gorgeous view at the sea.) ; wunderschön, großartig, herrlich coincidence(noun) (It was pure coincidence that they were in the same city that day.) ; Zufall, Zusammentreffen, Koinzidenz to coincide(verb) (Her statement coincides with my opinion., The holiday coincides with a weekend., My goals coincide with those of the company., My visit coincides with the annual music festival.) ; übereinstimmen, zusammenfallen, sich decken to reassure(verb) (The boy was scared about seeing the doctor, but his mother reassured him.) ; beruhigen, rückversichern manufacture(noun) () ; Herstellung, Fertigung, Produktion to manufacture(verb) (His company manufactures bicycle parts., The factory manufactures cars on a production line., This company manufactures bicycle parts., The cars we manufacture here are famous for their longevity., The factory manufactures bicycle parts.) ; fertigen, herstellen, erzeugen herb(noun) (This cream contains essences of herbs., Certain herbs are very effective against headaches., I plant herbs for the kitchen on my balcony.) ; Kraut, Gewürz, Küchenkraut herb(adjective) () ; bitter, austere, tangy herb(adverb) () ; bitterly, austerely, harshly litter(noun) (The cat breeder is proud of his cat's litter., After our picnic, we put the litter in the bin.) ; Wurf, Streu, Müll to litter(verb) (The sow is in pig and will litter soon., Please keep the lawn clean and do not litter., I take my rubbish home and never litter the countryside.) ; abferkeln, Abfall verstreuen, verschmutzen to chop(verb) (She chopped some vegetables to make a salad., I peeled and chopped the garlic for the sauce.) ; hacken, zerkleinern, schneiden chop(noun) (The gardener removed the branch with a single chop.) ; Hieb, Siegel, Kotelett